AD-Archer/Mysql-incentive/README.md

 # Test Data Insertion with Sequelize

 This project demonstrates how to set up a Sequelize model and insert test data into a MySQL database.
-It connects to a MySQL database, creates a table (if it doesn't already exist), and inserts a record with test data.
+It connects to a MySQL database, creates tables (if they don't already exist), and inserts records with test data.

 ## Prerequisites